makerdao/community/governance/votes/Executive vote - May 30, 2024.md

 ---
 # [Executive Proposal] SBE Surplus Buffer Upper Limit Update, RWAF and Harbor Trade Credit DAO Resolutions, Spark Proxy Spell - May 30, 2024

-The Governance Facilitators and Dewiz have placed an executive proposal into the voting system.
+The Governance Facilitators and Dewiz, Sidestream, and Phoenix Labs have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.